-There is a good reason why the completely revised Federal Act on Data Protection (FADP) will not come into force until September 1, 2023 - it is to give businesses sufficient time to prepare.
-The new FADP has been updated to reflect technological developments and is intended to ensure better protection of personal data in the future.
-Self-determination is strengthened and transparency increases in the acquisition of personal data.
-Rules for companies will be tightened, and their existing data protection declarations and guidelines will therefore have to be adapted.
+The preparatory phase is over, and the totally revised Data Protection Act ( FADP) will enter into force on September 1.
+The FADP has been adapted to reflect technological developments and is designed to ensure the better protection of personal data.
+Self-determination is strengthened and transparency in the acquisition of personal data will be increased.
+Stricter rules now apply to companies.
+Therefore, existing organizational data protection declarations and guidelines had to be adapted.
 Below you will find the most important eight modifications.#Cloud Governance #Cloud Security #Company

 Modification number 1

 New scope of application: The revised FADP only concerns the data of natural persons - legal entities will no longer be protected by the FADP in the future.
 The revised FADP must be applied by all Swiss companies as well as international organizations that process personal data of Swiss residents and conduct cross-border business.
 The FADP is based on the EU's General Data Protection Regulation (GDPR).

 Modification number 2

 Genetic and biometric data will be included in the definition of data requiring special protection.
 Genetic data, which can be obtained with a biological sample, for example, can provide information about a person's genetic characteristics, such as physiology or health.
 Examples include DNA analyses and similar tests.
 Biometric data enable the unique identification of individuals.
 Examples are facial images or fingerprints.